jeffreytierney/StyleSheeit/README.md

 This simple little tool will allow you to target specific style sheets in the parent doc (either a style or link tag), and create a new stylesheet in the iframe document that contains all of the same style rules.

-##Limitations:

-This will only work if the iframe document has access to the parent document (i.e. not loaded from the a different origin via the src attribute on the iframe).
-In the case that I specifically developed this for, I followed the pattern outlined by meebo in this great Velocity presentation from 2010 on how to load third party widgets in a non-blocking manner -> http://www.youtube.com/watch?v=b7SUFLFu3HI

 ##Usage:
 In the parent document, make sure that the style or link tag that you are looking to import is given a class of "for_[some_id_that_you_create]" (It is recommended that you give the body tag of the document in the iframe an ID, and then use this as the id referenced in the tag)